Cristine Rotenberg: Philanthropic work

 Rotenberg has extended financial support to her viewers through tuition giveaways and scholarships.
 Her annual tuition giveaways have financed post-secondary education for viewers in her home country.

 In 2021, she founded a permanent annual scholarship, the Cristine Rotenberg Scholarship for Academic and Creative Pursuits, at her alma mater Carleton University.

 Personal life

-Rotenberg has a common law partner, Ben Mazowita.
-He often appears in her videos and he was the co-host of their podcast SimplyPodLogical before it went on hiatus.
+Rotenberg has a long term partner, Benjamin Mazowita.
+He often appears in her videos and was the co-host of their podcast SimplyPodLogical before it went on hiatus.
 The couple resides in Ottawa with their two cats, Menchie and Zyler.